JoshFagan/sphero_toolbox/development_notes.md

     2. Execute the command: `rm -r matlab_gen`
 3. In Matlab, navigate to `sphero_toolbox`
 4. In the Matlab command window execute the command: `rosgenmsg('msg_gen')`
+5. Rerun the script "configure_installation.m"
+6. Restart Matlab
+7. You can use `rosmsg list` and `rosmsg info <new or altered message>` to make sure the new or changed messages are recognized

 ### Creating Matlab Action Client